mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

-The *SANSSingleReduction* algorithm defines a single complete reduction of a data set, i.e. it will run the reduction for the *Sample* and *Can* and perform the subtraction of these results provided that the reduction has been set up to do this.
-In particular this algorithm stitches the reduced workspaces of the different detectors using :ref:`SANSStitch <algm-SANSStitch>`, again provided that the reduction has been set up to do this.
+The *SANSSingleReduction* algorithm defines a single complete reduction of a data set, i.e. it will run the reduction for the *Sample* and *Can* and perform the subtraction of these results if the reduction has been set up to do this.
+In particular this algorithm stitches the reduced workspaces of the different detectors using :ref:`SANSStitch <algm-SANSStitch>`, again only if the reduction has been set up to do this.

 *SANSReductionCore*